 A judgment creditor seizes your assets by

-the creditor files a summary of judgment in the county recorder where
+for real property, the creditor files a summary of judgment in the county

-your real property is located.
-This ‘liens’ the property to
+recorder where your real property is located.
+This ‘liens’

-the amount of the judgment.
-This lien is valid against any real property
+the property to the amount of the judgment.
+This lien is valid against

-without satisfying the judgment.
-Thus, a lien effectively ties up your
+liened property without satisfying the judgment.
+Thus, a lien effectively

 Personal property is seized through levy.
 The Sheriff or Marshall physically